Over thousands of years it inhaled a forest and covered the evidence with flax, reeds, and grasses light enough to survive among its boggy pools.

 Valentine did eventually become a farmer in Marshland, according to the letter of naturalisation he received on 24 August 1893, the same day as his brother-in-law, Michael “Gearschawiski.”
-A week later Valentine’s son, John, born in Australia, received his naturalisation, together with John Suhomski and his son, by then known as Charles.
+A week later Valentine’s son John, born in Australia, received his naturalisation, together with John and Charles Suhomski.

 The Kiesanowski headstone is among those unscathed by the Christchurch earthquakes.
-Valentine Kiesanowski died on 2 September 1902, aged 65.
+Valentine Kiesanowski died on 23 September 1902, aged 65.
 Annie survived him by nearly 30 years.
-They share their grave with their daughter-in-law, Annie Mary (née Rogatski), and Annie and John Kiesanowski's son, Laurence Joseph.h-3
+They share their grave with their daughter-in-law, Annie Mary (née Rogatski), and Annie and John Kiesanowski's son, Laurence Joseph.H-3

-Wilfred Walter remembered John “Gearschowski” building a “two-roomed dwelling with thatched roof.
+Wilfred Walter remembered that John “Gearschowski” built a “two-roomed dwelling with thatched roof.
 There was nothing stylish about it.
 He sank an artesian close to the house and I believe it is still to be found there.
 Some years later he left for America.”
-Walter recalled him owning a block on the corner of Hills and Langes roads, “just past Mr Lange’s” and “erecting a substantial house.”
-34
+Walter recalled him owning a block on the corner of Hill’s and Lange’s roads, “just past Mr Lange’s” and “erecting a substantial house.”47

-Michael lived farther along on the opposite side of the road, on the corner of Hills and Langes roads.
+Michael Gearschawski lived farther along on the opposite side of the road, on the corner of Hill’s and Lange’s roads.
 He “built a modest house and after demolishing it, he erected a two-storey house to meet the demands of his growing family.
-This house is still to be seen on the property… a fairly large block of land.”
-35
+This house is still to be seen on the property… a fairly large block of land.”48

-Michael's naturalisation stated that he lived in Bottle Lake.
-In 1904 he advertised his 10-acre property on Preston's Road for rent with “immediate possession.”
-36 He appeared on the 1917 New Zealand alien record as M Gearschawski, aged 74 and born in Germany [sic].
-He died at Hills Road, Marshland, aged 86.
+Michael’s naturalisation stated that he lived in Bottle Lake.
+In 1904 he advertised his 10-acre property on Preston’s Road for rent with “immediate possession.”49 He appeared on the 1917 New Zealand Enemy Alien record as M Gearschawski, aged 74 and born in Germany [sic].
+He died at Hill's Road, Marshland, aged 86.

 Michael Gearschawski’s wife, Katarzyna, appeared as Catherine on the first electoral roll for women, in 1893.
 Her residence then was the Canal Reserve and her occupation “domestic duties.”
-Like her husband, New Zealand's 1917 alien record has her born in Germany.
-She died in 1925.
+Like her husband, the New Zealand 1917 Enemy Alien record has her born in Germany.
+She died in 1925, also aged 86.

-Katarzyna Cieszanowska (Kiesanowski) and Michał Gerszewski married in Czersk, Kaszubian Poland, on 9 May 1864 in then Prussian-partitioned Poland.
+Katarzyna Cieszanowska (Kiesanowski) and Michał Gerszewski married in Czersk on 9 May 1864 in then Prussian-partitioned Poland.
 She was 25 and he was 23.
 They both lived to 86.
-Their headstone in the Linwood cemetery fell in the earthquakes.h-4
+Their headstone in the Linwood cemetery fell in the 2011 earthquakes.H-4

-By February 1884 RH Rhodes advertised for surveyors “for Land Transfer Act purposes” for 1,000 acres of his Marshland estate.37 Robert Heaton Rhodes senior died on 1 June 1884, aged 69.
+By February 1884 RH Rhodes advertised for surveyors “for Land Transfer Act purposes” for 1,000 acres of his Marshland estate.50 Robert Heaton Rhodes died on 1 June 1884, aged 69.
 His full-column obituary in the lyttelton times mentioned that:

-The obituary later mentioned that the inhabitants of Christchurch owed the Cathedral tower and eight of its ten bells to Rhodes’ “munificence.”
-The other two bells were given by a Mr Miles of the conveyancing firm Miles & Co, which then handled Rhodes’ land transactions, and whose name continued to appear in land transactions involving Rhodes and other Marshland residents.
+The obituary mentioned that the inhabitants of Christchurch owed the Cathedral tower and eight of its ten bells to Rhodes’ “munificence.”
+The other two bells were given by a Mr Miles of the conveyancing firm Miles & Co, which then handled Rhodes’ land transactions.
+The Miles name continued to appear in land transactions involving Rhodes and other Marshland residents.

-Three weeks after Rhodes’ death Miles & Co ran a series of advertisements in both the press and the lyttelton times calling for five-year leases on two of the Rhodes blocks.
-Two of the crops “may be taken off,” the land immediately ploughed and “laid down with English grass to the satisfaction of the landlords.”
-39
+Three weeks after Rhodes’ death, Miles & Co ran a series of advertisements in both the press and the lyttelton times calling for five-year leases on two of the Rhodes blocks.
+Two of the crops “may be taken off,” the land immediately ploughed and “laid down with English grass to the satisfaction of the landlords.”52

 Wakefield’s and Godley’s “men of capital” had indeed been able to acquire the land at its original considerably cheaper price and increase that capital thanks to the improvements created by labourer-settlers.

-Wilfred John Walter’s father, Charles Henry, was such a labourer.
+Wilfred John Walter’s father, Charles Henry Walter, was such a labourer.
 He arrived in Canterbury via the zambia in 1863 and farmed 22 acres alongside a track adjacent to the Rhodes Main Drain and then Hill’s and McSaveney’s roads.

 On the first page of his memoirs, Wilfred Walter described the family’s first thatched-roofed, three-roomed sod house, built by John McSaveney.
 Only the main room was “roughly boarded,” the other rooms had bare clay floors.
 Candles “sufficed as lighting and afterwards kerosene lamps were used.”

-This image of of the Christchurch cathedral missing its top 7.8 metres of stone spire after the 1 September 1888 earthquake comes from te ara the encyclopedia of new zealand.
-According to the accompanying caption, the spire was repaired, but 1.5 metres fell again in an 1901 earthquake, and was later remodelled in hardwood sheathed in copper.41
+This image of of the Christchurch cathedral, missing its top 7.8 metres of stone spire after the 1 September 1888 earthquake, comes from te ara the encyclopedia of new zealand.
+According to the accompanying caption, the spire was repaired, but 1.5 metres fell again in an 1901 earthquake, and was later remodelled in hardwood sheathed in copper.54

-The drama of the earthquake faded as the settlers continued to deal with living on the swamp.
+The drama of the earthquakes faded as the settlers continued to deal with living on the swamp.

-McSaveneys Road from Hills Road to Marshland Road, less than a kilometre, in 1882 was “a beaten track—sledges being used to bring produce by the settlers living along the road to Hill’s Road, for loading on to carts for the market.”
-43
+McSaveney’s Road from Hill’s Road to Marshland Road, less than a kilometre, in 1882 was “a beaten track—sledges being used to bring produce by the settlers living along the road to Hill’s Road, for loading on to carts for the market.”56

 A Marshland team harrowing after autumn ploughing.
-Most farmers used two horses.45 His son-in-law, John Blackburn, recalled Mathew Schimanski using bullocks rather than horses to plough.
-46
+Most farmers used two horses.58 John Blackburn, recalled his father-in-law Matthew Schimanski using bullocks rather than horses to plough.59

-The state of the roads in Marshland had been a long-standing issue.
-In May 1871, “Swampy” wrote to the editor of the press regarding the use of Marshland’s higher council rates being used on the upkeep of roads in south Christchurch while theirs farther north were ignored.
-After the southern upgrade a “wealthy and educated” group had petitioned the council to allow their suburbs to be separated from the Marshland area’s roads, which “Swampy” said would:
+The poor state of the roads in Marshland had been a long-standing grievance among its residents.
+In May 1871, “Swampy” wrote to the editor of the press complaining about the use of Marshland’s higher council rates for the upkeep of roads in south Christchurch, while theirs farther north were ignored.
+After the upgrade of those roads, a “wealthy and educated” group petitioned the council to allow their suburbs’ roads to be separated from the Marshland area’s roads, which “Swampy” said would:

 One cattle drive, by a man called Holmes, made a lasting impression on a young Walter:

-By May 1886 the executors of the Rhodes estate started to sell its leased reclaimed land.
-Advertisements tended to appear in tandem in the press and the lyttelton times, this one on 8 May.54
+By May 1886, the executors of the Rhodes estate started to sell its leased reclaimed land.
+Advertisements tended to appear in tandem in the press and the lyttelton times, this one on 8 May.67

 The advertisement does not name the “good roads,” nor the price of the lots, but acknowledged the “depressed state of the Land Market” and confirmed the interest rate.

-A week later, in its auctioneer’s report, Miles & Co. disclosed “eager enquiries” that had resulted in nearly 78 acres sold at an average of £87 7s 64d per acre.55
+A week later, in its auctioneer’s report, Miles & Co. disclosed “eager enquiries” that had resulted in nearly 78 acres sold at an average of £87 7s 64d per acre.68

 On 27 August 1887, under the heading “Commercial,” the lyttelton times told of another private sale: “Part lot 19, part of the Marshland Estate, 18 acres at £31 an acre.”